ballistiq/parallax-demo/readme.md

 # Parallax Techniques Demo

 This is a quick overview of three techniques for achieving parallax effect.
+Produced for an internal training session at Ballistiq.

 [See the demos here](http://ballistiq.github.io/parallax-demo/)